 If an applicant and reviewer cannot reach agreement during the comment period and a conditional approval cannot be issued because of the magnitude of the problem, the Clearinghouse can issue a clearance letter that conditionally approves the project.
 Depending on the magnitude of the problem, the Clearinghouse, through the Department of Environmental Protection, may issue a letter of inconsistency or a State Process Recommendation, which will be forwarded to the applicant and the reviewer(s), as well as the federal funding agency and the U.S. Department of Commerce (if appropriate).

 A State Process Recommendation (SPR) is a letter issued by the Clearinghouse expressing the state's support for or opposition to a proposed project or activity.
 Most SPRs are in the form of inconsistency determinations for projects or activities that are inconsistent with the Florida Coastal Management Program.
 Please note that except in extremely unusual circumstances, the Clearinghouse will not issue SPRs in support of a proposed federal grant application and the Clearinghouse will not recommend approval of one project over another.

-The SPR may reflect the views or opinions of all the reviewing agencies agree, or it may represent a particular view with some reviewing agencies differing from that view.
+The SPR may reflect the views or opinions of all the reviewing agencies, or it may represent a particular view even though some reviewing agencies differ from that view.
 The Clearinghouse will make the final determination of which comments to include in the letter.